vtes-biased/ggroup-backup/README.md

 # ggroup-backup
-A backup of the historical Ggroup discussions.
+A backup of the historical Google Group (Usenet) discussions.
+In case it ever stops functioning, we can tool over this to be still able to use it to unearth old rulings.